groupdocs/docs.groupdocs.com/content/comparison-net/release-notes/release-notes-2019/groupdocs.comparison-for-.net-19.9-release-notes.md

 productName: GroupDocs.Comparison for .NET
 hideChildren: False
 ---

-# GroupDocs.Comparison for .NET 19.9 Release Notes

-This page contains release notes for GroupDocs.Comparison for .NET 19.9
+{{< alert style="info" >}}This page contains release notes for GroupDocs.Comparison for .NET 19.9{{< /alert >}}

 ## Major Features

-Breaking changes

-In this version we're introducing new public API which was designed to be simple and easy to use.
-For more details about new API please check **[Public Docs](Home.html)** section.
-The legacy API have been moved into **Legacy** namespace so after update to this version it is required to make project-wide replacement of namespace usages from **GroupDocs.Comparison.** to **GroupDocs.Comparison.Legacy.** to resolve build issues.
+{{< alert style="danger" >}}In this version we're introducing new public API which was designed to be simple and easy to use.
+For more details about new API please check Public Docs section.
+The legacy API have been moved into Legacy namespace so after update to this version it is required to make project-wide replacement of namespace usages from GroupDocs.Comparison. to GroupDocs.Comparison.Legacy. to resolve build issues.{{< /alert >}}

 # Public API and Backward Incompatible Change